Wednesday 12th October 2022

 HHJ Edward Hess

-His Honour Judge Edward Hess is a Circuit Judge, Designated Family Judge for Wiltshire, Deputy High Court Judge and Deputy National Lead Judge, Financial Remedies Courts and Co-Chair of the Pensions Advisory Group.
+His Honour Judge Edward Hess is a Circuit Judge, Lead Judge for the London FRC, Deputy High Court Judge and Deputy National Lead Judge of the Financial Remedies Court and Co-Chair of the Pensions Advisory Group.

 Marina Faggionato, QEB